-The conversion rate for the 2022 Convertible Notes is initially 31.1876 shares of the Company's common stock per 1.00 principal amount of 2022 Convertible Notes, which is equivalent to an initial conversion price of approximately \$32.06 per share of common stock and is subject to adjustment under the terms of the 2022 Convertible Notes.
-The Company may redeem for cash all or any portion of the 2022 Convertible Notes, at its option, if the last reported sale price of its common stock is equal to or greater than 130% of the conversion price then in effect for at least 20 trading days (whether or not consecutive) during any 30 consecutive trading day period (including the last trading day of such period) ending within the five trading days immediately preceding the date on which the Company provides written notice of redemption.
-The 2022 Convertible Notes Indenture contains customary terms and covenants and events of default.
-As of March 31, 2021, the stated interest rate was 6.25%, and the effective interest rate was 15.3%.
+The conversion rate for the 2022 Convertible Notes was initially 31.1876 shares of the Company's common stock per 1.00 principal amount of 2022 Convertible Notes, which was equivalent to an initial conversion price of approximately \$32.06 per share of common stock and was subject to adjustment under the terms of the 2022 Convertible Notes.
+The Company may have redeemed for cash all or any portion of the 2022 Convertible Notes, at its option, if the last reported sale price of its common stock was equal to or greater than 130% of the conversion price then in effect for at least 20 trading days (whether or not consecutive) during any 30 consecutive trading day period (including the last trading day of such period) ending within the five trading days immediately preceding the date on which the Company provided written notice of redemption.
+The 2022 Convertible Notes Indenture contained customary terms and covenants and events of default.

 In December 2020, \$8.5 million principal amount, representing a carrying value of \$7.6 million of the 2022 Convertible Notes was converted into 298,562 shares of the Company's common stock.
-On April 26, 2021, the Company called for the redemption of the remaining \$38.4 million principal balance of the 2022 Convertible Notes (See Note 16) as the Company's stock price traded above the Conversion Rate for at least 20 trading days during a 30-day consecutive trading period.